Anti-Ramsey forbidden poset problems: Introduction

 \section{Introduction}

 In extremal combinatorics, Tur\'an type problems ask for determining the maximum possible size of a combinatorial object that does not contain a fixed forbidden object.
 An object is \textit{rainbow} with respect to a coloring if all its elements receive distinct colors.
 Rainbow Tur\'an problems (introduced for graphs by Keevash, Mubayi, Sudakov, and Verstraete \cite{KMSV}) ask for determining the maximum possible size of an object that does not admit rainbow forbidden objects with respect to any 'proper' coloring.
-Another variant of rainbow problems, anti-Ramsey problems (introduced for graphs by Erd\H os, Simonovits, and S\'os \cite{ESS}), ask to maximize the number of colors used when coloring a big object under the condition that no rainbow forbidden small object appears.
+Anti-Ramsey problems (introduced for graphs by Erd\H os, Simonovits, and S\'os \cite{ESS}) constitute another variant of rainbow problems.
+They ask to maximize the number of colors used when coloring a big object under the condition that no rainbow forbidden small object appears.

 We will be interested in the latter type of problems in the area of forbidden subposets.
 A family $\cG$ of sets is a \textit{weak copy} of a poset $(P,\leqslant)$, if there exists a bijection $f:P\rightarrow \cG$ such that $p\leqslant q$ implies $f(p)\subseteq f(q)$, and $\cG$ is a strong copy of $(P,\leqslant)$, if there exists a bijection $f:P\rightarrow \cG$ such that $p\leqslant q$ if and only if $f(p)\subseteq f(q)$.
 With some abuse of notation, we will write $P$ instead of $(P,\leqslant)$ and say that a family $\cF$ is \textit{weak (strong) $P$-free} if it does not contain weak (strong) copies of $P$.
-The \textit{forbidden subposet problem} of determining $\LAw(n,P)$ $(\LA(n,P))$, the maximum size of a weak (strong) $P$-free family $\cF\subseteq 2^{[n]}:=\{S:S\subseteq \{1,2\dots,n\}\}$. was introduced by Katona and Tarj\'an \cite{KT} in the early 80s.
+The \textit{forbidden subposet problem} of determining $\LAw(n,P)$ $(\LA(n,P))$, the maximum size of a weak (strong) $P$-free family $\cF\subseteq 2^{[n]}:=\{S:S\subseteq \{1,2,\dots,n\}\}$ was introduced by Katona and Tarj\'an \cite{KT} in the early 80s.
 For results and open problems, see the survey \cite{GLsurv} and Chapter 7 of \cite{GP}.